-Canon G16 versus Fujifilm X20
+Canon G16 vs Fujifilm X20

-The Canon PowerShot G16 and the Fujifilm X20 are two digital cameras that were announced, respectively, in August 2013 and January 2013.
+The Canon PowerShot G16 and the Fujifilm X20 are two digital cameras that were revealed to the public, respectively, in August 2013 and January 2013.
 Both the G16 and the X20 are fixed lens compact cameras that are based on a 1/1.7-inch (G16) and a 2/3 (X20) sensor.
 Both cameras offer a resolution of 12 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X20 is somewhat smaller (1 percent) than the Canon G16.
 Moreover, the X20 is slightly lighter (1 percent) than the G16.
 In this context, it is worth noting that neither the G16 nor the X20 are weather-sealed.

-The size of the sensor inside a digital camera is one of the key determinants of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
+The size of the imaging sensor is a crucial determinant of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Canon G16 features a 1/1.7-inch sensor and the Fujifilm X20 a 2/3 sensor.
 The sensor area in the X20 is 38 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 4.65 and 3.9.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.